swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

     https://fonts.googleapis.com/css2?family=Quicksand:wght@300;500;700&display=swap
     ```

-2. Then you can use the [GetFonts](https://getfonts.vercel.app/) tool by [VovaYatsyuk](https://github.com/vovayatsyuk) to download chosen fonts and styles.
-Or use any other convenient way
+2. Then you can use the [GetFonts](https://getfonts.vercel.app/) tool by [VovaYatsyuk](https://github.com/vovayatsyuk) to download the chosen fonts and styles.
+You may obtain them in any other way you find convenient.
-to get them.

-3. You'll need the [custom theme](../custom-theme/) to be created also.
+3. You'll need a [custom theme](../custom-theme/) to be created.

-4. Unzip the `fonts.zip` and put the `fonts` folder to custom theme `web`
+4. Unzip `fonts.zip` and put the `fonts` folder into your custom theme `web` folder

    *Example:*